 As well as sitting on the board, each board member runs a sub-committee leading one of the six SIOP YI workstreams.
 These sub-committees are focused on the Educational Day, Collaborative Event, Social Media, Website and Blog, Mentorship scheme and the new Surgical Programme.
 Each sub-committee has around six people working on it to ensure we deliver the YI goals.
 You can find out more about the 2017-2018 YI Board and committee here (https://siop-online.org/blog/young-investigator-committee-2017-2018/).
 All YI Committee members are volunteers.
 If you want to join the YI Committee and become involved in one of our sub-committees – please do get in touch with us at firstname.lastname@example.org

 The final group of people we’d like to mention are our amazing YI Awardees!
 Each year we give out two different kinds of award – the YI Awards and the Young Talent Academy Awards.
 Essentially these are awarded to YIs with high scoring abstracts at the annual congress and provide you with SIOP membership, congress attendance and support for your travel and accommodation.
 Make sure to look out for the details about how to apply when you submit your abstract each year!
 Many of our SIOP YI award winners then go on to become part of the YI Committee and board.

 So, hopefully now you know a little more about what makes someone a YI, as well as who the YI Board members, Committee Members and Awardees are!
-We look forward to meeting more of you in Kyoto!!
+We look forward to meeting more of you in Lyon!!